samsamiczy/clustering-with-Bayesian-mixtures/README.md

  ![posterior](https://user-images.githubusercontent.com/57573839/98443193-be84f300-2101-11eb-90c4-83296e92e25e.JPG)

+## Markov Chain Monte Carlo methods

-However, we can't calculate normalization constant analytically as it is a multidimensional integral.
+We can't calculate normalization constant analytically as it is a multidimensional integral (over all parameters of the model).
 Since we know posterior up to the constant, we can judge whether a given paramter is probable or not.
 This is where MCMC methods come in.
 The idea behind the algorithm is to set up a Markov Chain which has a unique stationary distribution matching our posterior.
 We do this by setting up a condition that results in the chain taking more steps in regions of high probability.
 There are many MCMC, I focused on Metropolis-Hastings and Gibbs Sampler - which can be seen as a special case of MH and was finally used for estimation in this project.

  ![mh](https://user-images.githubusercontent.com/57573839/98443511-9b5b4300-2103-11eb-8ecf-c37832fdb48c.JPG)